Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Blood-clotting and other coagulation tests, such as activated partial thromboplastin time, prothrombin time, international normalized ratio, platelet count, and D-dimer

 Some drug tests are very sensitive and show a positive result even if you have only a small amount of MDMA in your body.
-It's possible to get a false-positive, which means the test result is positive even if you do not use MDMA.
-Talk with your health care provider about whether the prescription and over-the-counter (OTC) drugs you take could cause a false-positive test result.
+It's possible to get a false-positive.
+This means the test result is positive even if you do not use MDMA.
+Talk with your healthcare provider about whether the prescription and over-the-counter (OTC) medicines you take could cause a false-positive test result.

-If your test results are uncertain, your doctor may order a more sensitive test for MDMA.
-All results from a screening test should be confirmed by a certified laboratory.
+If your test results are uncertain, your healthcare provider may order a more sensitive test for MDMA.
+All results from a screening test should be confirmed by a certified lab.

-Certain prescription and OTC drugs, such as pseudoephedrine or a Vicks inhaler, may also give a positive test result.
+Certain prescription and OTC medicines may also give a positive test result.
 These include pseudoephedrine and certain antidepressants.
 Tell your healthcare provider if you are taking or using anything that could affect your results.

 One disadvantage to urine drug tests is that people have found ways to cheat the test.
 So their test shows a negative result that should be positive because of drug use.
 Another disadvantage is that surveillance to prevent cheating is intrusive.
-Some testers insist on being present while people provide a urine sample, which can be embarrassing.
+Some testers insist on being present while people provide a urine sample.
+This can be embarrassing.
 Labs can also run tests on the sample to determine whether the sample is valid or if it has been tampered with.

 You don't have to prepare for this test.
 Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.